SubrosaDG-dev/SubrosaDG/README.md

     "--enable-config",
     "--function-arg-placeholders=false",
     "--header-insertion=never",
-    "--j=4",
+    "--j=@NUMBER_OF_PHYSICAL_CORES@",
     "--pch-storage=memory"
 ]
 ```

-3. Header file checking uses include-what-you-use, which is integrated in cmake.
+4. Header file checking uses include-what-you-use, which is integrated in cmake.
 During compilation, excess header files are checked.
 Starting from 2023-03-19, there is an rpm package available for [iwyu](https://src.fedoraproject.org/rpms/iwyu) , so manual compilation is no longer required.

-4. Here, the [eigendbg](https://github.com/dmillard/eigengdb) library is used to optimize the display of matrices while debugging eigen using gdb.
+5. Here, the [eigendbg](https://github.com/dmillard/eigengdb) library is used to optimize the display of matrices while debugging eigen using gdb.

-5. The development tools mentioned above are integrated with cmake, and can be run through vscode's cmake plugin by changing the target.
+6. The development tools mentioned above are integrated with cmake, and can be run through vscode's cmake plugin by changing the target.

 ### C/C++ detail